DataDog/dd-sdk-ios/docs/rum_collection/troubleshooting.md

 ## Check if Datadog SDK is properly initialized

-After configuring Datadog SDK and running the app for the first time this is recommended to look at your debugger console in Xcode.
-The SDK implements several consistency checks and prints relevant warnings if something is missconfigured.
+After you configure Datadog SDK and run the app for the first time, check your debugger console in Xcode.
+The SDK implements several consistency checks and outputs relevant warnings if something is misconfigured.

 ## Debugging
 When writing your application, you can enable development logs by setting the `verbosityLevel` value.
-Relevant messages from the SDK with a priority equal to or higher than the provided level are then printed to debugger console in Xcode:
+Relevant messages from the SDK with a priority equal to or higher than the provided level are output to the debugger console in Xcode:

 ```swift
 Datadog.verbosityLevel = .debug